swe-students-fall2025/2-web-app-lgtm/README.md

 ## Steps necessary to run the software

 - Clone this repository
+- Make sure you have **Python 3.10+** installed.

 - Install the required Python packages
   - On Windows: `pip install -r requirements.txt`
   - On macOS: `python3 -m pip install -r requirements.txt`
+  *(Optional: You can use a virtual environment such as `venv` or `pipenv` to isolate dependencies.)*

-- Start MongoDB (for example using Docker Desktop or a local MongoDB instance)
+- Start MongoDB (for example using Docker Desktop or a local MongoDB instance).
-  Ensure MongoDB is running on `localhost:27017` before starting the app.
+  The database must be running and accessible at `mongodb://localhost:27017`.

 - Create a copy of the provided `env.example` file and rename it to `.env`.
-  Update values if necessary for your local environment.
+  Update the values as needed for your local environment.

 - Run the Flask app
   - On Windows: `python app.py`
   - On macOS: `python3 app.py`
   - or `flask run` for both

 - Open a browser and go to